Pilanesberg National Park: Mammals

-The park has a rich array of southern African wildlife including the Big Five, the five most dangerous game animals in Africa.
-Most of the large animal species of southern Africa live in the Pilanesberg National Park today, including lions, elephants, black rhinos, white rhinos, Cape buffaloes, leopards, cheetahs, zebras, giraffes, hippos and crocodiles.
+Today, Pilanesberg National Park accommodates almost every large mammal of southern Africa, and its rich array of southern African wildlife includes the Big Five, the five most dangerous game animals in Africa.
+Though the Pilanesberg is not in a location which the Big Five animals would naturally inhabit in any numbers, they have been introduced to the 550 square kilometres of African bushland.

+Resident large mammal species include lions, elephants, black rhinos, white rhinos, Cape buffaloes, leopards, cheetahs, plains zebras, giraffes and hippos.
 The Cape wild dog (Lycaon pictus pictus) was extirpated from the park by poachers, but subsequent reintroduction efforts were successful.
-The Pilanesberg is not in a location which the Big Five animals would naturally inhabit, however they have been brought into the 550 square kilometres of African bushland.
 The reserve is also home to brown hyenas.

-As of December 2010 the total count of large mammals was approximately 10,000, including:
+As of December 2010 the total count of large mammals was approximately 10,000.
+These included: